‘We all thought that he would be the one’

 But Dickey’s own team was dismissive.
 “We prefer our quarterbacks to drop back and throw the ball,” Madden said.
 Added Blanda: “To me, it’s just helter-skelter high school football.”

-Dickey played well as a backup the next week against Baltimore, throwing for 74 yards and rushing for another 26, which led Colts coach Don Shula to praise Dickey’s arm and mobility: “He can run with anybody.”
+Dickey played well as a backup the next week against Baltimore, throwing for 74 yards and rushing for another 26, which led the Colts’ Don Shula to praise Dickey’s arm and mobility: “He can run with anybody.”

 But the experiment would soon end.
 Dickey missed a workout.
 Madden was perturbed.
 The next game, Dickey went 1 for 6 with an interception in a loss to San Diego.